Psycoder42/flightsoffancy/README.md

 ### Known issues
 - There currently is no way to use OR in search conditions
+- Users currently can't paginate their saved airports and routes

 ### Potential future enhancements
 - Add admin abilities (update database entries, manage users)